Wondering how to pack classic British style for your travels to the UK? Perhaps you fancy looking like you just stepped out of a Range Rover!

 How to Wear Classic British Style

-- Spend more on outerwear and footwear
+- Budget more for outerwear and footwear

-- Keep your color palette neutral
+- Keep a neutral color palette

 - Limit patterns to a dress, blouse or scarf

-- Use a tote for your umbrella
+- Use a tote for your “brolly”

-In the past I was told I was obviously “American” by what I wore, which always came as a surprise!
 I’d say the British tend to be less style conscious than Americans.
 Colors, patterns and logos on clothing aren’t as obvious here.

 The idea of true British style is to look as if you didn’t make much of an effort!

-2. Spend More on Outerwear and Footwear
+2. Budget More for Outerwear and Footwear

-Shop for a comfortable stylish waterproof boot and or sneaker.
+Add a comfortable stylish waterproof boot and or sneaker.
 I prefer dark colors to hide muddy splashes that coordinate with my blues and greens.

 3. You Can’t Go Wrong with a Dark Jean

 I’d suggest a dark jean in either style with as much flare as you feel comfortable with.
-I stay away from the new trendy cropped flare because it doesn’t suit petites but try it one and see if you like what you see in the mirror!

 Personally I prefer a bootcut flare that floats easily over a sneaker, boot or high heeled sandal.
 I’ve given up on straight leg jeans.
 Unless you’re wearing a flat sandal, they never seem to hang well.